ws-garcia/VBA-CSV-interface/docs/api/methods/importfromcsvstring.md

 # ImportFromCSVstring
 {: .fs-9 }

-Parses a string and save its CSV data to an array.
+Parses a string and save its CSV data to the current instance.
 {: .fs-6 .fw-300 }

 ---